Diversifying Human Pose in Synthetic Data for Aerial-view Human Detection: The SynPoseDiv Framework

-The progressive pose search adopts Dijkstra's algorithm~\cite{EDijkstraNM1959}, which searches for the optimal path from the start node to the destination node in the graph.
-In our scenario, the novel pose set is treated as a graph, where the input pose and the target pose serve as the start node and the destination node, respectively.
-The input pose is estimated in the form of 2D human keypoint locations by applying ViTPose~\cite{YXuNeurIPS2022} to the input image.
-The target pose is randomly selected from the novel pose set $\mathcal{P}_n$.
-Then, intermediate target poses ${\bf p}_1,~{\bf p}_2,~\cdots,~{\bf p}_{n-1}$ between the input pose (${\bf p}_0$) and the final target pose (${\bf p}_n$) are optimally found from the novel pose set $\mathcal{P}_n$ by minimizing the following objective:
+{\bf Target pose selection.} Due to the lack of target images corresponding to novel poses for training, the image translator may struggle to generate images with poses significantly different from the input.
+To address this limitation, we introduce \textit{progressive pose search} that evolves sequential target poses from the input pose.
+This method leverages Dijkstra's algorithm~\cite{EDijkstraNM1959} to search for the optimal path from the start node (input pose) to the destination node (target pose) within a graph representation of the novel pose set $\mathcal{P}_n$.
+The input pose is estimated as 2D human keypoints using ViTPose~\cite{YXuNeurIPS2022} on the input image, while the target pose is randomly selected from $\mathcal{P}_n$.
+Intermediate target poses ${\bf p}_1,~{\bf p}_2,~\cdots,~{\bf p}_{n-1}$ between the input pose (${\bf p}_0$) and the final target pose (${\bf p}_n$) are optimally determined from $\mathcal{P}_n$ by minimizing the objective:

-where $d_\text{pose}$ is the pose distance (eq.~\ref{eq:pdist}) between the 2D keypoint locations of two poses, and $\mathcal{P}_t=\{{\bf p}_1,~{\bf p}_2,~\cdots,~{\bf p}_n\}$ is the target pose set.
-To attenuate accumulated generation errors, we limit the maximum number of target poses to $N_\text{max}$.
-Note that when $k>1$, the objective is more affected by shorter pose distances (in our setting, $k=2$).

-Dijkstra's algorithm can be solved using \textit{dynamic programming} by expressing eq.~\ref{eq:obj} in the form of recurrence relations as shown below:
+where $d_\text{pose}$ denotes the pose distance (eq.~\ref{eq:pdist}) between the 2D keypoint locations of two poses, and $\mathcal{P}_t=\{{\bf p}_1,~{\bf p}_2,~\cdots,~{\bf p}_n\}$ represents the target pose set.
+To reduce cumulative generation errors, we limit the maximum number of target poses to $N_\text{max}$.
+In our setup, $k=2$ ensures that shorter pose distances have a greater impact on the objective.
+Dijkstra's algorithm is solved using \textit{dynamic programming}, with eq.~\ref{eq:obj} expressed as recurrence relations:

-Based on dynamic programming, the entire optimization can be recursively decomposed into sub-optimization from ${\bf p}_1$ to ${\bf p}_{n-1}$ and can be solved recursively in the reverse order (\ie, optimally finding ${\bf p}_{n-1}$ to ${\bf p}_1$).
-After a target pose sequence is constructed via the progressive pose search, the image translator is applied to each target pose in the sequence in order while using the previously generated image as the source image for the current image generation.
-Details, including pseudo-code, of the progressive pose search are provided in the supplementary material.
+The dynamic programming approach decomposes the optimization into sub-problems from ${\bf p}_1$ to ${\bf p}_{n-1}$, which are solved recursively in reverse order (i.e., optimally finding ${\bf p}_{n-1}$ to ${\bf p}_1$).
+This recursive formulation mirrors the shortest-path computation in Dijkstra’s algorithm, where each intermediate pose is chosen to minimize the cumulative pose distance to the final target pose.
+Once a target pose sequence is constructed via progressive pose search, the image translator is applied to each target pose sequentially, using the previously generated image as the source for the next image generation.